compujuckel/AssettoServer/VotingPresetPlugin/README.md

 ChangePresetWithoutVotes: false
 # Whether the current preset/track should be part of the next vote.
 IncludeStayOnTrackVote: true
-# How often a cycle/vote takes place.
+# How often a vote takes place.
 Minimum 5, Default 90
-CycleIntervalMinutes: 90
+VotingIntervalMinutes: 90
 # How long the vote stays open.
 Minimum 30, Default 300
 VotingDurationSeconds: 300
 # How long it takes to change the preset/track after notifying.
 Minimum 1, Default 5